Skip to main content

 Written by Lou Monsour

-Explorers can also use their journal to refer back to the course overview (and for topics, the overview of each part) at any time.
+Learners can also use their journal to refer back to the course overview (and for topics, the overview of each part) at any time.

 FAQs

-Explorers can access their journals while completing a course or when reviewing the content of a course they've already completed.
+Learners can access their journals while completing a course or when reviewing the content of a course they've already completed.

-Who can see an explorer's journal?
+Who can see a learner's journal?

 How can a course creator incorporate the journal into the content of a course?

-For example, you may wish to encourage the explorer to use the journal by suggesting they add notes to it at certain points within the course which they may find useful when reviewing the course at a later time.
+For example, you may wish to encourage the learner to use the journal by suggesting they add notes to it at certain points within the course which they may find useful when reviewing the course at a later time.

 You may also ask them to refer back to their choice in a poll or written response to a Q&A from earlier in the course before asking a follow-up question or poll.
 This allows them to reflect back and consider what they've learnt.